Dinarauz/Cyclistic_Bike_Share/README.md

 Customers who purchase single-ride or full-day passes are referred to as casual riders.
 Customers who purchase annual memberships are Cyclistic members.

+**Goal is:**
+Design marketing strategies aimed at converting casual riders into annual members.